SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Enumerations.md

 it's important to understand the difference between them.
-You pick the raw value for an enumeration case when you define that enumeration case in your code, like the three ASCII codes above.
+You pick the raw value for an enumeration case when you define that enumeration case in your code, such as the three ASCII codes above.
 The raw value for a particular enumeration case is always the same.
 In contrast,
 you pick associated values when you create a new constant or variable